IRL2/nanover-docs/source/concepts/applications.rst

 -------------------

-For now, the main application of NanoVer is interactive molecular dynamics (iMD) simulations, in  which a simulation runs on the server and users can apply forces to particles on-the-fly.
+For now, the main application of NanoVer is interactive molecular dynamics (iMD) simulations, in which a simulation runs on a server and users can apply forces to particles on-the-fly.
 The iMD application builds on the capacity of the :ref:`trajectory application <trajectory-application>` to provide live molecular dynamics by defining the means to perform real-time interactions with the